top of page

 My role is not to direct or diagnose prematurely, but to remain present with what is emerging—to listen carefully for what is subtle, and to help create the conditions in which meaningful change can unfold.

-More important than any single lineage is the capacity this orientation has cultivated: the ability to stay steady in ambiguity, to track lived experience as it unfolds, and to trust timing rather than impose solutions.
+More important than any single lineage is this breadth this orientation has cultivated: the capacity to stay steady in ambiguity, to track lived experience as it unfolds, and to trust timing rather than impose solutions.

 I bring structure where it is needed, restraint where it serves, and care for pacing as an expression of respect.